Information for New Zelanders when applying for Australian citizenship. (Photo: Department of Home Affairs website)

 The Department of Home Affairs reports processing times for citizenship by conferral applications on its website.

 If your application is approved, you will receive a confirmation letter and Home Affairs will invite you to attend a citizenship ceremony.
-Contact your local council regarding the frequency of citizenship ceremonies etc.
+Look up the citizenship ceremony wait times for your local council, or ask your council about the frequency of citizenship ceremonies.

 If you change address or renew your passport update your ImmiAccount if you applied online, or use Form 929 notify the Department of Home Affairs.

 The citizenship by conferral application fee varies depending on your eligibility, and how you apply.
-If you are aged:
+As at 1 July 2023 if you are aged:

 Dual citizenship